vincentvbh/multi-params-ntt_NTRU_NTRUPrime/README.md

 ## The Structure of the Sources

-We have followed pqm4 directory structure to make it easier to adopt.
-We provided implementation of each parameter sets for each scheme in a separeted directory under the crypto\_kem directory and each convolution in the separeted directories under the schemes directories.
+We follow pqm4 directory structure to make it easier to adopt.
+We provided implementation of each parameter sets for each scheme in a separeted directory under the `crypto_kem` directory and each convolution in the separeted directories under the schemes directories.

 For each implementation,
- - The prototypes for assembly functions and precomputed tables are given in a header file `NTT.h`, also parameters that are needed by the convolution implementation are given in a separeted header file `NTT_params.h`.
+ - The prototypes for assembly functions and precomputed tables are given in a header file `NTT.h`, and the parameters for the convolution implementation are given in a separeted header file `NTT_params.h`.
- - Dedicated butterfly operations, which are explained in Section 4.1 of the paper, implemented in the `special_butterflies.i` and used in `Good_3x2.S` files.
+ - Dedicated butterfly operations, which are explained in Section 4.1 of the paper, are implemented in the `special_butterflies.i` and used in `Good_3x2.S` files.
- - The final map implementations provided in the `final_map.S` files.
+ - The final map implementations are provided in the `final_map.S` files.

 ### Imported codes

 - We used latest version of NTRU and NTRU Prime implementations from [pqm4](https://github.com/mupq/pqm4).
 - We used TMVP based polynomial multiplication from [Faster NTRU on ARM Cortex-M4 with TMVP-based multiplication](https://github.com/iremkp/NTRU-tmvp4-m4) by I. K Paksoy and M. Cenk, when any of the inputs in the polynomial multiplication of NTRU implementations doesn't have restriction that all coefficients should be in {-1, 0, 1}.
-- We used mixed radix NTT based multiplication for some polynomial multiplications needed for Streamlined NTRU Prime implementations from [Number Theoretic Transform for Polynomial Multiplication in Lattice-based Cryptography on ARM Processors.](https://github.com/dean3154/ntrup_m4) by Yun-Li Cheng.
+- We used NTT-based multiplication (without changing the coefficient rings) for polynomial multiplications in the key generation of Streamlined NTRU Prime implementations from [Number Theoretic Transform for Polynomial Multiplication in Lattice-based Cryptography on ARM Processors.](https://github.com/dean3154/ntrup_m4) by Yun-Li Cheng.

 ## Related external code
 Aside from the code in this repository, we also have some programs for generating the tables of twiddle factors and computing the worst-case bounds based on Montgomery reductions and multiplications.